BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/3-DEFINITIONS.md

 }
 ```

-* `.symmetric` means that the `Message` was encrypted with a `SymmetricKey` that the receiver is already expected to have.
+* `.symmetric` means that the `EncryptedMessage` was encrypted with a `SymmetricKey` that the receiver is already expected to have.
 * `.recipients` facilitates multi-recipient public key cryptography by including an array of `SealedMessage`, each of which is encrypted to a particular recipient's public key, and which contains an ephemeral key that can be used by a recipient to decrypt the main message.
-* `.share` facilitates social recovery by pairing a `Message` encrypted with an ephemeral key with an `SSKRShare`, and providing for the production of a set of `Envelope`s, each one including a different share.
+* `.share` facilitates social recovery by pairing an `EncryptedMessage` encrypted with an ephemeral key with an `SSKRShare`, and providing for the production of a set of `Envelope`s, each one including a different share.
 Only an M-of-N threshold of shares will allow the recovery of the ephemeral key and hence the decryption of the original message.
-Each recipient of one of these `Envelope`s will have an encrypted backup of the entire original `Message`, but only a single `SSKRShare`.
+Each recipient of one of these `Envelope`s will have an encrypted backup of the entire original `EncryptedMessage`, but only a single `SSKRShare`.

 ### CDDL for Envelope